Sorry, you need to enable JavaScript to visit this website.

 • Increasing the number of study programmes accredited and offered in English for foreign students.

 A Stabilisation and Association Agreement between the European Communities and their Member States and the Republic of Serbia, approved in 2013 enabled the participation of Serbia in the European Union programmes laid in Framework Agreement between the European Community and Serbia and Montenegro in 2004.
-This further led to special agreement between the EU and the Republic of Serbia on the Serbia’s participation in the Erasmus+ program in 2014.
-Serbia's participation in the programme was gradually built up, and in 2019 it became a full member, enabling youth mobility through several types of projects and activities funded through the program.
+This further led to special agreement between the EU and the Republic of Serbia on the Serbia’s participation in the Erasmus+ programme in 2014.
+Serbia’s participation in the programme was gradually built up, and in 2019 it became a full member, enabling youth mobility through several types of projects and activities funded through the programme.

 Main cross-border mobility programmes for students in formal education